-The region doesn’t exactly bristle with world-class golf courses but the 36-hole complex at Gog Magog stands head and shoulders above the crowd and its Old and Wandlebury courses are well worth playing.
-The Old course is more than one hundred years old and has hosted the Lagonda Trophy since 1975 with Lee Westwood and Luke Donald among the previous winners.
+The region doesn’t exactly bristle with world-class golf courses but the 36-hole complex at Gog Magog, the delightful parkland course at Saffron Walden and the unique Links Newmarket, stand head and shoulders above the crowd.
+Gog Magog's Old and Wandlebury courses are both challenging and the Old is a genuine centurion that has hosted the Lagonda Trophy since 1975 with Lee Westwood and Luke Donald among the previous winners.

 Laid out within the surrounds of Audley End House, the course at Saffron Walden Golf Club was expanded to a full 18-hole layout in 1975 and its fairways are routed close to the 193-foot spire of St Mary’s Parish Church.

 Golfers first played on the Hawtree-designed Wandlebury 18-hole layout at Gog Magog Golf Club in 1999.
 Eight years later, the R&A used the golf course for Open Championship Regional Qualifying.

 Built on a former Newmarket steeplechase course and polo grounds, the original 18 holes at Links Golf Club were set out in 1903.
 Colonel SV Hotchkin redesigned the layout in the 1930s and this stylish course is still the one that golfers play today.